yanhui-ma-dev/ga4-revenue-drivers-prediction/README.md

 β = **12.27**

-Implication

 Users who initiate checkout are significantly more likely to generate higher revenue.

-This suggests that **optimising the checkout experience could have a meaningful impact on revenue performance.**
+Strategic Action: **Optimising the checkout experience could have a meaningful impact on revenue performance.**

 ---